Directive on intra-EU-transfers of defence-related products: Background and objectives

 The member states of the European Union each have their own licensing system concerning the export of defence-related products.
 There are differences in procedures, scope and duration.
 These disparities can destroy the competitiveness of European defence industry and can create barriers that hamper exports of defence-related products in the internal market.

 According to Article 1 of the directive, the aim "is to simplify the rules and procedures applicable to the intra-EU-transfer of defence-related products in order to ensure the proper functioning of the internal market".
 Furthermore, the conditions for SMEs' participation in armament development and production shall be improved.
 In addition, the European Commission intends to increase the industrial cooperation of defence-related products to generate economies of scale Overall, the directive aims to facilitate the intra-EU-transfer of defence-related products and to improve the competitiveness of the European defence industry on an international level.

 Prior authorisation

 In accordance with Article 4 of the directive, the movement of defence-related products between EU member states is subject to prior authorisation.
 For the whole intra-EU-transfer only one transfer licence is necessary.
 There are three types of export licences: the general transfer licence; the global transfer licence as well as the individual transfer licence.
 The individual transfer licences would remain the exception.

 Global transfer licence

-According to Article 6 of the directive,e a global transfer licence shall be granted on request to individual suppliers.
+According to Article 6 of the directive, a global transfer licence shall be granted on request to individual suppliers.
 With such a licence the supplier can deliver products to one or more recipients in other member states during a period of three years.
 The licence is renewable.